e-strobel-lab/TECtools/TECdisplay_README/README.md

 `id2variant -v <variants_input_file> -o <output_directory_name>`

-This will generate a directory that contains both an individual FASTA file for each variant and an aggregate FASTA file that contains every variant.
+This will generate a directory that contains both individual FASTA files for each variant and an aggregate FASTA file that contains every variant.